5afe/safe-yul/README.md

   almost never configured this way in practice, and when they are, shouldn't be called this way anyway.
 - `getModules` reverts if there are more than the default page size of modules.
+- `simulateAndRevert` is payable.
+It reverts so funds can't be lost.